magnetsystems/message-samples-ios/ChatKit_ReadMe.md

 * **DefaultContactsPickerControllerDatasource.swift**

-**All data comes from these classes.**
+**All data come from these classes.**

 An example of a custom designed datasource is **SubscribersDatasource.swift**.
 The chat view screen contains a “details” button by default.
-The button takes you to A screen where you can view the subscribers in a chat.
-This details screen is made from the contacts picker with a custom data source.
+The button takes you to a screen where you can view the subscribers in a chat.
+This "details" screen is made using the contacts picker with a custom data source.

 ## Feedback